erbill/partner/docs/personas.md

 ## Conclusion

 Persona-Specific Marketing Strategy is a powerful tool for any store looking to personalize their brand story, target their customer base, and promote their unique value proposition effectively.
 With the versatile Wooden Sound System, Bitti Gitti can help guide you in creating exclusive marketing strategies to suit your customers' needs.
-Avail our TWSBOT to personalize your marketing strategies today!
+Start utilizing our TWSBOT to personalize your marketing strategies today!